Dylan-JD/Trojanmap/REPORT.md

     If the dependence is empty, it will return a reversed vector of location vectors.
     If the location sites contain some place that depencence don't have, the output would reverse location first, then put the place that dependency don't have in the first, and then follow the dependence.
     If the dependency contains some place that location don't have, if will return empty vector.
+    If the dependency contains cycle, return empty vector.

 ##### 3> Implementation method
 - ReadLocationsFromCSVFile: